datawire/ambassador-docs/docs/edge-stack/4.0-preview/design/system.md

 The following docs will help you get started with the features provided by the WAF Service:

-- [Web Application Firewalls design][] - Learn about the design of the Web Application Firewalls implementation in $productName$
 - [Using Web Application Firewalls][] - Get started using `WebApplicationFirealls` quickly
 - [Rules for Web Application Firewalls][] - Info about creating and configuring firewall rules
 - [Web Application Firewalls in Production][] - Recommendations and info for creating and running `WebApplicationFirewalls` in a production environment